aimldinesh/data-science-coding-log/2025-04-29/product_of_array_except_self.md

 - **Space**: O(1)
     - Output array is not considered extra space per LeetCode rules
     - Only two variables: prefix and postfix
+---
+### 💡 Interview tip:

+If the interviewer asks "can you do it without the output array counting as space?" — that's not possible since you need somewhere to write the answer.
+The O(1) space claim here means no extra auxiliary arrays beyond res — which is the accepted standard for this problem.